nginx/unit-docs/source/configuration.rst

     * - :samp:`idle_timeout`
       - Maximum number of seconds between requests in a keep-alive connection.
-        If no new requests arrive within this interval, Unit responds with a 408 Request Timeout error and closes the connection.
+        If no new requests arrive within this interval, Unit returns a 408 "Request Timeout" response and closes the connection.

         The default is 180.

     * - :samp:`max_body_size`
       - Maximum number of bytes in the body of a client's request.
-If the body size exceeds this value, Unit responds with a 413 Payload Too Large error and closes the connection.
+If the body size exceeds this value, Unit returns a 413 "Payload Too Large" response and closes the connection.

         The default is 8388608 (8 MB).